Skip to content

 @live

-async def check_username(page, player, username: str):
+def check_username(page, player, username: str):

 # Check if username is available